gianlucarossi06/data-organon/_posts/2024-04-24-Active-Metadata-4-OCI-Lakehouse.md

     ![Fig.7: OCI Data Catalog Lineage](/data-organon/images/2024-04-24-Active-Metadata-4-OCI-Lakehouse/dcat-lineage.png)

-Now we need to add active metadata to promptly update data consumers about the status of the data assets.
+Now we need to add active metadata to promptly inform data consumers about the status of the data assets.

 ## Adding Active Metadata